 The project started 2019-04-13.
-The first release of Deep UD is planned before Syntaxfest 2019 (to be held in the last week of August in Paris).
-It will be numbered 2.4, referring to the release of Universal Dependencies it is based on, i.e., UD 2.4.
+The first release of Deep UD happened just before Syntaxfest 2019 (August 2019 in Paris).
+It was numbered 2.4, referring to the release of Universal Dependencies it was based on, i.e., UD 2.4.
 In the future we plan to release a new version of Deep UD after each release of UD.
 At present, Deep UD is a result of automatic processing of data released in UD.
 Future releases of Deep UD may contain additional deep-syntactic, lexical and semantic annotations and resources.

 A Deep UD release contains all treebanks of the corresponding UD release except those that:

 Consequently, Deep UD 2.4 contains 121 treebanks of 73 languages.